 Students can choose to go on a placement which might incur additional travel and accommodation costs - these would be offset by salary on a paid placement and will vary by location.

 Students can choose to join the BCS at any point in their study.
 It is not required but is useful.
-The annual charge is identified for every year there is also an option to take course membership for £57
+The annual charge is identified for every year.
+There is also an option to take course membership, which is £20 for one year or £30 for four years.

 Students who do the Department's units that relate to computer games or animation may incur costs for external storage media such as USB or HDD drives.
-Level 5 students may complete a Live Project on the Professional Development unit - this may incur some travel costs.
+Specific units at Level 5 may incur travel costs.

 University isn’t just about learning.
 It’s about living.
 Find out all you need to know about accommodation here.